 As a software engineer, it is too easy to get lost in your tech bubble without thinking about any third-parties and just stick to a certain group of people.
 But as I see it, it is so valuable to step outside of your bubble to broaden your horizon and to be there for others.
 Software engineers are often privileged to do such a step.
 Living a different lifestyle and then again having the opportunity to step in for others.

-That’s why I made the decision that I want to accomplish all the previous cornerstones, teaching, making and freelancing, from abroad.
+That’s why I made the decision that I want to accomplish all the previous cornerstones, teaching, making and consulting, from abroad.
 I want to immerse in different cultures and countries, trying to avoid to be exposed to the tech bubble all the time, and get as much as inspiration from the people in these countries and their culture.

 I always found it meaningful to give something back to less blessed people.
 When traveling, I don’t want to spend my days as a tourist in a foreign country.
 I want to have an impact while traveling.
 Especially, I want to be able to leave an impact on children’s education in developing countries by teaching myself or educating others about it.
 I deeply hope that I will get to know those small organizations that want to make a change where I can have an impact and spend some of my remaining time outside of the tech bubble.